Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Orlando, accounting for 49.34% of the city's housing units.
-Other types of housing that are prevalent in Orlando include single-family detached homes ( 33.08%), row houses and other attached homes ( 9.18%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.29%).
+Large apartment complexes or high rise apartments are the single most common housing type in Orlando, accounting for 49.17% of the city's housing units.
+Other types of housing that are prevalent in Orlando include single-family detached homes ( 32.49%), duplexes, homes converted to apartments or other small apartment buildings ( 9.15%), and a few row houses and other attached homes ( 8.96%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 Importantly, this makes Orlando one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.

-Relative to Florida, our data show that Orlando's latest annual appreciation rate is higher than 70% of the other cities and towns in Florida.
+Relative to Florida, our data show that Orlando's latest annual appreciation rate is lower than 60% of the other cities and towns in Florida.